MatthieuMichon/vivado-tcl-proc-name-poc/README.md

-This repository hosts a proof-of-concept show-casing an issue in Xilinx's Vivado EDA suite.
+This repository contains a minimal, reproducible example (MRE) demonstrating what I believe to be an issue in Xilinx's Vivado EDA suite.
+The latest generally-available version (v2025.1) is still affected.

+I opened a [thread dedicated to this issue](https://adaptivesupport.amd.com/s/question/0D54U000093K9nQSAS/bitstream-drc-fails-if-tcl-proc-name-starts-with-a-certain-numbers) in the Xilinx Vivado community forum.

 # Context